Engineering a Formally Verified Automated Bug Finder: Introduction

 The main correctness criterion for testing tools is the ``soundness of bugs''~\cite{godefroid-05}: If the tool answers \emph{Is there a bug in my program?} with \emph{yes}, there must exist a bug witness (an actionable input).
 We call this property soundness for testing (\emph{T-soundness}). \emph{Fuzz testers} (short \emph{fuzzers}) generate inputs that they feed to the program under test and report a bug if the program crashes.
 Such tools are T-sound by construction.
 However, T-soundness alone is an insufficient quality measure for bug finders.
 Indeed, a tester never reporting \emph{any} bug is trivially T-sound.
 Thus, the \emph{converse} of soundness is an additionally desirable property: If a bug witness exists, a tester should eventually answer the question \emph{Is there a bug in my program?} with \emph{yes}.
 This property, which we name completeness for testing (\emph{T-completeness}), is generally out of reach for fuzzers.
 The best option is to estimate the \emph{residual risk} that an ongoing fuzzing campaign would discover an error if it only ran for a bit longer~\cite{boehme.liyange.ea-21}.

 Contrary, building a T-sound and T-complete symbolic executor \emph{is} possible.
 In this paper, we propose a general approach to building provably sound and complete bug finders based on symbolic execution.
 We implemented a prototypical bug finder based on this approach in the Coq proof assistant together with an end-to-end proof of its correctness.
-To the best of our knowledge, this is the first endeavor to explicitly specify the \emph{meaning of correctness in the context of symbolic bug finders} and to use formal verification techniques to prove the correctness of a bug finder.
+To the best of our knowledge, ours is the first endeavor to explicitly specify the \emph{meaning of correctness in the context of symbolic bug finders} in a proof assistant and to use \emph{formal verification techniques} to prove the correctness of a bug finder.